colaholicu/opengrok/README.md

 This extension contributes the following settings:

-* `opengrok.serverURL`: the OpenGrok's server URL
+* `opengrok-vscode.serverURL`: the OpenGrok's server URL
-* `opengrok.defaultProjectName`: the default project to search/open file in
+* `opengrok-vscode.defaultProjectName`: the default project to search/open file in
-* `opengrok.additionalProjectNames`: additional projects used to search
+* `opengrok-vscode.additionalProjectNames`: additional projects used to search
-* `opengrok.showInContextMenu`: toggles the commands' visibility in the context menu
+* `opengrok-vscode.showInContextMenu`: toggles the commands' visibility in the context menu

-Note: if `opengrok.additionalProjectNames` is left empty, `opengrok.searchAdditionalProjects` won't be visible in the context menu
+Note: if `opengrok-vscode.additionalProjectNames` is left empty, `opengrok-vscode.searchAdditionalProjects` won't be visible in the context menu

 ## Release Notes

+### 1.0.1

+Fixed extension id issues

 ### 1.0.0